 Disc Jockey’s and others who use the stage can place speakers, etc to either side of the screen on the upper stage without blocking the sight line to the screen.
 However, placing objects on the three lower sections of the stage will affect the sight line from the side tables.

 The Meadowbrook Bar.
 The Bar area is usually set up between the arches adjacent to the southeast Ballroom doors.
 It is outside these doors that vendors set their beer trailers for events.
 This makes it easier to bring in the beer from the outside then going thru the kitchen.
 Ron Hiser built a bar for his daughter’s wedding and following the wedding, the Hiser’s donated the bar to the Friends of Meadowbrook to use for rental.
 This bar was built of wood and designed to fit the decor of the Ballroom.
-The Bar is available for rent for a donation to the Friends of Meadowbrook.
+The Bar is available to use for a $250 dollar donation to the Friends of Meadowbrook.

 This shows a round table wedding.
 This arrangement must be done by renting additional tables from a vendor and it also adds to the rental fee charged by the park as park personnel have to take down the long tables and store them and then set them back up again following the reception.